Residential proxy cost

 A simple bakeoff worksheet

-Run both pools through the same target.
-Keep request count, time window, country, headers, and retry policy identical.
-Then calculate cost per kept result.
+Put both pools through the same target with request count, time window, country, headers, and retry policy held identical, then reduce each run to a single comparable number:

 cost_per_kept_result = gb_used * price_per_gb / kept_results